Module 5: Applying the Criteria

 - This could be appropriate if the website is clearly the primary source of information about the program for prospective and current students.
 However, it should be mentioned to the team in any case, especially given the other programs do not publish their objectives anywhere.Note: It is not necessary the program educational objectives be published in every document about the program, but they should be included in all documents readily used by the public and by current and prospective students to obtain information about the program.

 - The program evaluator is not expected to engage in data analysis.
 It is up to the program faculty members to make the case for their claims.

 - This approach may seem appropriate on the surface, but the most important issue in this case is how the data are used.
 (See next option.)

 - This is the best first step.
-The Program Evaluator may find the program has used the data in some way, but has not documented it.
+The program evaluator may find the data has been used in some way but not documented.

-- This may be the best response if the Program Evaluator believes the faculty member who is teaching the course is committed and capable of developing the needed expertise quickly, with the proper support.
+- This may be the best response if the program evaluator believes the faculty member who is teaching the course is committed and capable of developing the needed expertise in a short period with the proper support.
 However, care should be taken to avoid appearing to prescribe any solution to the problem.

 - This is an unacceptable response in two ways.
 First, there is no explanation of the basis for this concern.
 Second, it ignores the issue of faculty expertise as required by the Faculty Criterion and the need for this emphasis in the program (constituency support indicated through Program Educational Objectives Criterion).

 H. Transcript Analysis